detail, Edgeland of the Sora Rail

 Redrawn Topographies: Human and Wild Imprints on the Land

-In recent paintings, with their map-like, aerial views, I continue my development of an abstract language to communicate the dissonance between nature and human development.
-Inspired by living in the Yellowstone Greater Ecosystem, I contemplate the primordial force of migrating animals and their challenges.
-Subdivisions, street grids, agricultural fields, wind turbines, highways, fences, power lines, and other manmade interventions—expressed through the rectilinear patterning in the paintings—are increasingly disrupting the ancient routes of wild movement.
+With their map-like views, these paintings employ an abstract language for communicating the dissonance between natural patterns and human infrastructure.
+Living in the Greater Yellowstone Ecosystem has given me a front-row seat for viewing migrating animals—and an awareness of the challenges to this primordial impulse.
+Subdivisions, rail lines, highways, fences, power lines, and other manmade interventions—expressed through the rectilinear patterning in the paintings—are increasingly disrupting the ancient routes of wild movement.
+Not just a Western reality, this is a planetary concern.

-The vibrant colors and intricate details of the geometric bands in my work evoke the nuanced complexity of human development and culture over time.
-From ancient indigenous footpaths to superhighways, the human imprint recalls an often blood-soaked history, but brings obvious societal benefits in the modern age.
-In this series of paintings, many of the underlayers are composed of silkscreened facsimiles of 19th-century handwritten text (from archives at the Montana Historical Society).
-These letterforms symbolize language and culture, and bits of black text peek through to the surface.
-On the uppermost layers, curvilinear gestures reference the migratory movement of animals such as elk, pronghorn, bison, and mule deer.
-This seasonal phenomenon is driven by the search for forage, and is critical to wildlife abundance.
-Wild migrations alter the landscape in many interconnected ways, increasing flora and fauna numbers and diversity.
+The vibrant colors and intricate details of the geometric bands in my work evoke the nuanced complexity of human development and culture over time, from ancient indigenous footpaths to superhighways.
+In this series, the underlayers begin with silkscreened facsimiles of 19th-century handwritten text (from archives at the Montana Historical Society).
+These letterforms symbolize language and culture, and bits of black text peek through to the surface of finished paintings.
+On the uppermost layers, curvilinear drawn lines reference the migratory movement of animals such as elk, pronghorn, bison, or mule deer.
+Critical to wildlife abundance, this seasonal phenomenon is driven by the search for forage and mates.

-In Redrawn Topographies, contrasting systems of markmaking intersect randomly, at times conflicting with each other.
+In Redrawn Topographies, contrasting systems of mark making intersect randomly, at times conflicting with each other.
 While creating these works, I envision how human development and natural forces might coexist in harmonious ecosystems.
-By restoring and maintaining habitat connectivity (for example, via conservation easements, roadway crossings, and fence modifications), I have hope that the visual patterns on the land might long continue to reveal a thriving, rhythmic flow of wildlife.
+Restoring and maintaining habitat connectivity (for example, via conservation easements, roadway crossings, and fence modifications) provides real hope that the visual patterns on the land might long continue to reveal a thriving, rhythmic flow of wildlife.